ewnd9/record-desktop/README.md

 # record-desktop

-[WIP] Record gifs and take screenshots on linux.
-An electron application.
+Record gifs and take screenshots on linux, built with electron.

 ![Demonstration](/demo.gif?raw=true)

 Tested on Ubuntu 14.04 in `unity` and `awesome-wm` environments.

+### Featuring

+- Record an area
+- Record an active window
+- Take a screenshot of an area
+- Take a screenshot of an active window
+- Preview gallery
+- Upload to imgur

 ## Install